navikt/kafka-sandbox/README.md

 This page explains a lot of concepts which are useful to know about beforehand.

 And if interested in Spring Kafka: https://docs.spring.io/spring-kafka/reference/html/

-It is important to note that this is not a complete guide to Kafka or Spring Kafka in any sense.
-It can however serve as a base setup (or "sandbox") which will enable you to quickly experiment with Kafka clients and Spring Kafka.
-Things can get really complicated, and sometimes you need to actually test how things work in a small and controlled environment, to understand the technology and apply it correctly in real production scenarios.

 ## Index